clemsonacm/presentations/sources/autograding/autograding.md

 ## What is it, and what does it do?

-- Auto-grader designed by Dr. Sorber
+- Autograder used in CPSC 322
-- Mix of python and bash
+- Written in Python
 - Downloads student submissions
 - Can award partial credit
 - Emails students their results